Committees

 Negotiations Task Force charter

-The NTF is a board task force that works bilaterally to negotiate the Physician Services Agreement with the Ministry of Health’s negotiating team.
+The Negotiations Task Force (NTF) is a board task force that works bilaterally to negotiate the Physician Services Agreement with the Ministry of Health’s negotiating team.
 Terms of service on the NTF are mandate driven.
+The current NTF was appointed in February 2023 and is comprised of five members: two specialists and two general/family practitioners.
+The physician members of the NTF are supported by two external negotiations advisers.

 Members

-- Dr. Nikolina Mizdrak, family medicine, chair
+- Dr. Atul Kapur, emergency medicine, chair

-- Dr. Atul Kapur, emergency medicine, vice-chair
+- Dr. Nikolina Mizdrak, family medicine, vice-chair

 - Dr. Patrick Conlon, psychiatry